FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/entities/env_shooter.md

 {{% hint info %}}
 Set the `Delay between shots` to negative value to make `env_shooter` produce the specified number of projectiles on the same frame.

+Keeping it 0 will force the delay to 0.1 like in base Half-Life.

+If you come from Spirit of Half-Life - the delay 0 there is treated as no delay (so, it's different from Half-Life).
+To achieve the same functionality as in SoHL use the negative value as said above.
 {{% /hint %}}

 {{% hint info %}}
-To set a sprite you may need to specify the path manually instead of relying on the open file dialog in the level editor.
+To set a sprite you may need to specify the path manually instead of relying on the *open file* dialog in the level editor.
 {{% /hint %}}

 {{% hint info %}}